Don’t be a hunchback!

-(6) Avoid High-Heels – For the ladies.
-“Easy!”
-Say the men, “Not so easy!” say the women.
+“Easy” say the men.
+“Not so easy!” shout the women.
 When you don’t need to wear them, don’t.
 Heels alter the body’s center of gravity and throw it out of alignment.
-If heels are a must, consider the smaller types if you really want to improve your posture.
+If heels are a must, consider the smaller types if you are serious about improving your posture.

-(7) Develop an awareness of your Posture – When people try to consciously improve their posture, they can often go for hours with poor posture before even remembering to correct it.
+When people try to consciously improve their posture, they can often go for hours with poor posture before even remembering to correct it.
 This is the power of bad habits.
-To increase your awareness of the problem it’s a great idea to keep a visual reminder at the place where you spend most of your time.
+To increase your awareness of the problem, it’s a great idea to keep a visual reminder at the place where you spend most of your time.
 For example, if you sit at a desk a lot, make a sketch of a stick figure man on a post-it note.
 Then every time you see this sketch you’ll ask yourself, “How is my posture?
 Are my ears in-line with my shoulders?
 Are my feet flat on the floor?”

-(9) When bending over to pick something up don’t fold at the waist.
 Bend your knees, keep your spine straight and lift the object.
-Remember to keep a straight spine in ALL situations.

 Stand Tall and Confident!